 I suggest using one of two options for painting flower pots.

 - I would use acrylic paint.
 It’s easy to find at your local craft store and comes in a ton of pretty colors.

 - You can also use spray paint like I did for my pots.
 My pots already had a glaze to them so I wanted something that was going to stick so I chose a spray paint with a paint and primer in one.

 The first thing you need to do is tape off any areas that you don’t want to paint.
 For me the top and bottom were gray and I liked that so I taped them off.

 There was also a medallion in the center of the pot on the front and back.
 It was kind of a paint to tape off so I got lazy and only did one side.
 I wasn’t sure if I would like the medallion painted or not.
 Turns out I like it unpainted.
 LOL

 How to Paint a Flower Pot

-It’s time for paint now.
-I used the spray paint in even sweeping motions.
-I also made sure that I was in a well ventilated space.
+It’s time to paint now.
+I used the spray paint in even sweeping motions and made sure that I was in a well-ventilated space.